-- · laws of nature as such;

-- mere discoveries unrelated to creativity;

-- those that are contrary to a law of nature;

-- those that do not utilise a law of nature;

-- those deemed not to be technical ideas;

-- those that clearly cannot solve the problem by any means presented in a claim.
+- laws of nature as such; - mere discoveries unrelated to creativity; - inventions that are contrary to a law of nature; - inventions that do not utilise a law of nature; - inventions deemed not to be technical ideas; and - inventions that clearly cannot solve the problem by any means presented in a claim.

-If something exists in nature but must be isolated artificially, it can constitute patentable subject matter - for example, isolated chemical substances, microorganisms and genes.
+If something exists in nature but must be isolated artificially, it can constitute a patentable subject matter - for example, isolated chemical substances, micro-organisms and genes.

 Medical use, including second medical use, of a known compound is patentable.
-New plant varieties and animals may be patented provided that all of the requirements for patentability are complied with
+A use-limited food invention was made patentable on April 1 2016.
+New plant varieties and animals may be patented, provided that all of the requirements for patentability are complied with.

 Any invention that is liable to damage public order, morality or public health shall not be patented.
-An example of such invention is "humans produced through genetic manipulation".
+An example of such an invention is "humans produced through genetic manipulation".